Morehead Planetarium and Science Center

 Morehead Planetarium and Science Center is located on the campus of the University of North Carolina at Chapel Hill.
 As a unit of the university, Morehead receives about one-third of its funding through state sources, one-third through ticket and gift sales, and one-third through gifts and grants.

-First opened in 1949, the planetarium was used to train Gemini and Apollo program astronauts in celestial navigation.
+First opened in 1949, the dome theater in planetarium was used to train astronauts from the Gemini, Apollo, Mercury, Skylab, and Apollo-Soyuz missions in celestial navigation.
+Eleven of the twelve astronauts who walked on the Moon trained at Morehead Planetarium.
 Until the late 1990s, it contained one of the largest working Copernican orreries in the world.
 The facility was donated to the university by alumnus John Motley Morehead III who invested more than $3 million in the facility.

 History

 Morehead Planetarium opened on May 10, 1949 after seventeen months of construction.
-The first planetarium in the South, it was the sixth to be built in the United States.
-Designed by Eggers & Higgins, the same architects who planned the Jefferson Memorial, the $3 million cost of its construction (approximately $ million in today's dollars) made it the most-expensive building in North Carolina at the time.
+The first planetarium in the South, it was the eighth to be built in the United States.
+The planetarium was the first built on a university campus worldwide.
+Designed by Eggers & Higgins, the same architects who planned the Jefferson Memorial, the $3 million cost of its construction (approximately $ million in today's dollars) made it the most expensive building in North Carolina at the time.
 Morehead Planetarium was officially dedicated during a ceremony held on May 10, 1949.

 Since Zeiss, the German firm that produced planetarium projectors, had lost most of its factories during World War II, there were very few projectors available at the time.
 Morehead had to travel to Sweden, where he had previously served as American ambassador, to purchase a Zeiss Model II to serve as the heart of North Carolina's new planetarium.

 Let There Be Light was the planetarium's first show.